L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Data examples

-{Following the suggestion of the AIC track in Figure \ref{fig::data-2::choosing-lambda}, we select $\lambda=0$ for method to obtain $\hat\beta_\lambda$ and then compute WABS scores.} Table \ref{tab::data-2::AWS-WABS} reports the top- and bottom-50 topics ranked by their WABS ratings.
-The outcome well-matches our intuitive understandings.
-For instance, the top-ranked list contains relevant organs such as \emph{respiratory tract}, \emph{lung} and \emph{throat} that are directly related to COVID-19 as a respiratory disease, but also includes organs like \emph{liver} and \emph{kidney} that are now widely-believed also main attack objectives of the virus \citep{zhang2020liver, fan2020clinical, hirsch2020acute, pei2020renal}.
-Top-ranked concepts related to testing methods and treatments, including \emph{culture} (meaning ``viral culturing''), \emph{PCR}, \emph{phylogenetic analysis} (related to backtracking ancestors of the virus and monitoring latest variants) and \emph{vaccine}, also reflect the current mainstream approaches.
+Following the suggestion of the AIC track in Figure \ref{fig::data-2::choosing-lambda}, we select $\lambda=0$ for our method to obtain $\hat\beta_\lambda$ and then compute WABS scores.
+Table \ref{tab::data-2::AWS-WABS} reports the top 50 and bottom 50 topics ranked by their WABS ratings.
+The outcome aligns well with our intuitive understanding.
+For instance, the top-ranked list contains relevant organs such as \emph{respiratory tract}, \emph{lung} and \emph{throat} that are directly related to COVID-19 as a respiratory disease.
+It also includes organs like \emph{liver} and \emph{kidney} that are now widely believed also to be main targets of the virus \citep{zhang2020liver, fan2020clinical, hirsch2020acute, pei2020renal}.
+Top-ranked concepts related to testing methods and treatments, including \emph{culture} (meaning \emph{viral culturing}), \emph{PCR}, \emph{phylogenetic analysis} (related to backtracking ancestors of the virus and monitoring latest variants) and \emph{vaccine}, also reflect the current mainstream approaches.
 The other top entries cover important symptoms and related viruses.
-In contrast, most concepts ranked in the bottom seem to lack either specificity.
-Comparing the top- and bottom-lists, we see that our proposed WABS score yields evidently more meaningful result than several potential alternative approaches, such as simply ranking concepts by counting the number of papers they present.
+In contrast, most concepts ranked at the bottom seem to lack either specificity, such as \emph{dx:pain}, \emph{procedure:surgery} and \emph{organ:skin}; or relevance, such as \emph{dx:injury}, \emph{treatment:chemotherapy}, \emph{dx:tumor} and \emph{organ:bone}.
+Some clearly irrelevant entries in the lower-ranked list, such as \emph{injury}, \emph{tumor} and \emph{cancer}, have comparable comparable paper counts to some top-tier concepts including \emph{respiratory illness}, \emph{phylogenetic analysis} and \emph{asymptomatic}.
+Our criterion WABS, based on our efficient $\beta$-model fitting for large networks, effectively recognizes the consistent presence of these lower-ranked concepts in high-influence research papers.